 Passing and heading exercises are easy to find.
 But how do you train a player’s focus?
 How can youth players learn to handle stress better?
 What is willpower training, and how can you make it age-appropriate for kids?
 The sports scientists at the Institute of Psychology at the German Sport University in Cologne have addressed these questions and many others relating to mental training.
 In our last issue, they gave us a set of team-building exercises.
 Now they’re back to help our players identify patterns and respond to stimuli.

 Dear SIS readers,

 As always, your monthly bonus article is waiting for you at our subscriber benefits section.
-We wish you a happy new year with lots of Success in Soccer!
+Enjoy reading!

 The mission of Success in Soccer is to provide top quality information for coaches at all levels of the game.
 For the last sixteen years we have been publishing content on technical and tactical training, conditioning and psychology from Germany and around the world.
 If your job is to develop soccer players to their full potential, Success in Soccer is your twelfth man.

 Our subscribers receive six issues a year, available in print and/or digital format, loaded with superior training tips and comprehensive information, plus much more.